 MOD IAP/34A1/33

-RESOLUTION 25 (Rev. Guadalajara, 2010)
+RESOLUTION 25 (Rev. Busan, 2014)

 Strengthening the regional presence

-The Plenipotentiary Conference of the International Telecommunication Union (Guadalajara, 2010),
+The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),

 considering

-a) the need for developing countriesto keep up with the increasing pace of development of new technologies for the benefit of their population;
+a) the benefits to the population of telecommunications/information and communication technologies (ICTs) and the need to promote their greater availability in developing countries;

-b) that the enhanced development of national telecommunication/information and communication technology (ICT) infrastructures would narrow the national and global digital divides;
+b) that the development of national and regional telecommunication/information and communication technology (ICT) infrastructures assists in narrowing the national and global digital divides;

-c) that the three Sectors of the Union could assist Member States in various issues concerning, in particular, developing countries, as specified in the Hyderabad Action Plan adopted by the World Telecommunication Development Conference (WTDC),
+c) the commitment of the Member States of the ITU to promoting access to telecommunications/information and communication technologies (ICTs) at affordable prices, with special attention to the most disadvantaged sectors,

 recalling

-a) the United Nations' Joint Inspection Unit (JIU) 2009 report on the effectiveness of the ITU regional presence;

-b) Resolution 123 (Rev. Guadalajara, 2010) of this conference, on bridging the standardization gap between developing and developed countries;
+a) Resolution 123 (Rev. Busan, 2014) on bridging the standardization gap between developing and developed countries;

-c) Resolution 5 (Rev. Hyderabad, 2010) of WTDC, on enhanced participation by developing countries in the activities of the Union;
+b) Resolution 5 (Rev. Dubai, 2014) of WTDC, on enhanced participation by developing countries in the activities of the Union;

-d) Resolution 48 (WRC-95) of the World Radiocommunication Conference, on strengthening the regional presence in the radiocommunication study group work;
+c) Resolution 48 (RA-2007) of the Radiocommunication Assembly, on strengthening the regional presence in the radiocommunication study group work;

-e) Resolution 17 (Rev. Johannesburg, 2008) of the World Telecommunication Standardization Assembly (WTSA), on telecommunication standardization in relation to the interests of developing countries;

-f) Resolution 44 (Rev. Johannesburg, 2008) of WTSA, on bridging the standardization gap between developing and developed countries;
+d) Resolution 44 (Rev. Dubai, 2012) of WTSA, on bridging the standardization gap between developing and developed countries;

-g) Resolution 57 (Johannesburg, 2008) of WTSA, on strengthening coordination and cooperation among the ITU Radiocommunication Sector (ITU-R), the ITU Telecommunication Standardization Sector (ITU-T) and the ITU Telecommunication Development Sector (ITU-D) on matters of mutual interest,
+e) Resolution 57 (Rev. Dubai, 2012) of WTSA, on strengthening coordination and cooperation among the ITU Radiocommunication Sector (ITU-R), the ITU Telecommunication Standardization Sector (ITU-T) and the ITU Telecommunication Development Sector (ITU-D) on matters of mutual interest;

+f) the 2009 UN Joint Inspection Unit report, that made a number of recommendations on ways to improve the ITU regional presence,

 recognizing

-a) the difficulty faced by many countries, particularly developing countries, including the least developed countries, small island developing states, landlocked developing countries and countries with economies in transition, as well as countries with stringent budgetary constraints, in participating in the activities of ITU, including the conferences and meetings of the three Sectors;
+a) the difficulty faced by many countries, particularly developing countries with stringent budgetary constraints, to participate in the activities of ITU;

-b) the urgent need to adapt the mandate, priorities, expertise and working methods of the regional presence towards partnerships in project implementation and activities, which would necessarily involve strengthening the relationship between ITU and regional telecommunication organizations, as foreseen in Resolution 58 (Rev. Guadalajara, 2010) of this conference,
+b) that the 2014 World Telecommunication Development Conference (WTDC-14) instructed the Telecommunication Development Advisory Group (TDAG) to elaborate the Outcome Indicators for the Objectives and to revise the KPIs for the Outputs approved in the Dubai Action Plan;

+c) that regional offices are an extension of the ITU as a whole, and that, therefore, ITU capacity building to hold electronic meetings as provided for by Resolution 167 (Rev. Busan, 2014) will serve to build up the effectiveness of the Union’s activities, including project implementation as set forth in Resolution 157 (Rev. Guadalajara, 2010) of this Conference,

 convinced

-a) of the importance of the regional presence in enabling ITU to work as closely as possible with its Member States and Sector Members, improving the dissemination of information on its activities and developing closer ties with regional and subregional organizations;
+a) that the regional presence is a tool of the ITU for working as closely as possible with its membership, serving as a channel for disseminating information, on its activities, developing closer ties with regional and subregional organizations and providing technical assistance to countries in special needs;

-b) of the importance of continuing to strengthen coordination between the Telecommunication Development Bureau (BDT), the other Bureaux and the General Secretariat;
+b) of the importance of continuing to strengthen coordination between the Telecommunication Development Bureau (BDT), the Telecommunication Standardization Bureau (TSB), the Radiocommunication Bureau (BR), and the General Secretariat;

-c) of the importance of increasing the technical expertise and knowledge of the human resources allocated in regional and area offices;

-d) that the regional and area offices enable ITU to be more aware of and more responsive to the specific needs of the regions;
+c) that the regional and area offices enable ITU to be more aware of and more responsive to the specific needs of the regions;

-e) that the regional and area offices should provide enhanced technical assistance to countries with development needs;

-f) that resources are limited, and that efficiency and effectiveness are therefore key considerations for activities to be undertaken by ITU;
+d) that resources are limited, and that efficiency and effectiveness are therefore key considerations for activities to be undertaken by ITU, as well as of the need to consolidate the technical expertise and knowledge of the human resources assigned to regional and area offices;

-g) that, to be effective, the regional presence must have the necessary level of authority to meet the diverse requirements of the Member States;
+e) that, to be effective, the regional presence must have the necessary level of authority to meet the diverse requirements of the membership;

-h) that adequate online access between headquarters and the field offices enhances technical cooperation activities significantly;
+f) that adequate online access between headquarters and the field offices significantly enhances technical cooperation activities significantly;

-i) that all relevant electronic information available at headquarters should also be available to regional offices;
+g) that all relevant electronic information available at headquarters should also be available to regional offices;

-j) that strengthened regional presence will create efficiencies and greater convenience for Member States,
+h) that full engagement and commitment from the regional and area offices is fundamental for the successful implementation of the strategic plan for the Union and the Dubai Action Plan,

 noting